New to Oxfordshire?

 On the day of my citizenship I was excited.
 I got mine done in the Oxfordshire County Council.
 The building was huge and very formal, it looked like the House of Commons.
 Then afterwards I felt very proud of my mum for passing the life in the UK test and becoming a citizen in Oxford.
 Then we celebrated with food. - Anon, Oxford

-If you're 16-18 you can also study at one of our local FE colleges or go to a UTC or Studio School.
-You can also study alongside work, this will usually be an apprenticeship or traineeship.
+If you are 16-18 you can also study at one of our local FE colleges or go to a UTC or Studio School

 Take Action: If you're aged 16-18 and not in education, employment, or training you should register with the EET Support Service to get support.